polymathematic/QE-Articles/CTMM-Study/README.md

+# Painpoints in DC's Crosstown Multimodal Transportation Study

 The [Crosstown Multimodal transport study](http://www.dccrosstownstudy.com/) is part of the effort to improve transportation options in the District of Columbia.
 DC's Department of Transportation is weighing the costs and benefits of numerous improvements for people who walk, cycle, or use transit between the Columbia Heights and Brookland neighborhoods.
 The study actively solicits input from the public, and to date has held three public meetings (with a fourth scheduled) and created a [website](http://www.dccrosstownstudy.com/interactivemap/) where the public can provide commentary on specific locations within the study area.

 The comment map interested me.
 Individual comments are insightful and reading through them gives a good impression about how the public perceives a given area.
 I wanted the big picture though: What did the comments indicate were the most important issues in the study area?

 I reached out to the study's leadership and they graciously provided me with the raw data from the comment map.
-My plan was to identify areas with a high-density of comments and then use text analysis on the comments to determine overarching themes.
+The plan was to identify areas with a high-density of comments and then use text analysis on the comments to determine overarching themes.

 The results were not as satisfying as I had hoped.
 As it turns out, 600 comments across the entire study area proved to be too few.
 Even the densest areas only had a small number of comments each.
-Nonetheless, I want to document the process for identifying the areas of interest.
-It may have a use elsewhere.
+Nonetheless, the process for identifying the areas of interest may have uses elsewhere.

-##The results
+## The results

 Here's the bottom line up front: the five areas with the highest (relative) density of comments are...